- Hourly / - BiWeekly /

 An Assistant to the Commission II Workers’ Compensation Commission is the full performance level of work providing paralegal support to a Workers’ Compensation Commissioner in the review, adjudication and processing of contested workers’ compensation claims.
-Employees in this classification do not supervise.
+Employees in this classification do not supervise other positions.

 Employees in this classification receive general supervision from a Workers’ Compensation Commissioner.

-The Assistant to the Commissioner Trainee, I and II Workers' Compensation Commission are differentiated on the basis of the degree of supervisory control exercised by the supervisor over these employees.
-The Assistant to the Commissioner Trainee Workers' Compensation Commission performs duties under close supervision, the Assistant to the Commissioner I Workers' Compensation Commission performs duties under close supervision at times and general supervision at other times depending on the complexity of the specific duty being performed, and the Assistant to the Commissioner II Workers' Compensation Commission performs the full range of duties under general supervision.
+The Assistant to the Commissioner Trainee Workers' Compensation Commission, Assistant to the Commissioner I Workers' Compensation Commission and Assistant to the Commissioner II Workers' Compensation Commission are differentiated on the basis of the degree of supervisory control exercised by the supervisor over these employees.
+The Assistant to the Commissioner Trainee Workers' Compensation Commission performs duties under close supervision.
+The Assistant to the Commissioner I Workers' Compensation Commission performs duties under close supervision at times and general supervision at other times depending on the complexity of the specific duty being performed.
+The Assistant to the Commissioner II Workers' Compensation Commission performs the full range of duties and responsibilities under general supervision.
 The Assistant to the Commission II is differentiated from the Assistant to the Commission Lead/Advanced in that the Assistant to the Commission Lead/Advanced assigns, reviews and approves the work of and trains lower-level Assistants to the Commissioner or serves as a technical subject matter expert in the work.